rubzip/PoliticalPass/README.md

 * `Tweepy` : To download tweets.
 * `spaCy` : Used to tokenize words and lemmatize.
 * `es_dep_news_trf` : Spanish transformer pipeline.
-* `wordcloud` : Used to create word clouds with the article text.
+* `wordcloud` : Used to create word clouds from dictionaries.

 ## About data
 I have selected some relevant political profiles in Spain (`datos.csv`), labeled as 0 (rightist) and 1 (leftist), then I have downloaded the n last tweets from each user labeled based on who wrote it.